MicrosoftDocs/architecture-center/docs/ai-ml/architecture/build-deploy-custom-models-content.md

    - Machine Learning deploys custom models to online or batch [Machine Learning managed endpoints](/azure/machine-learning/concept-endpoints).
 You can use the Machine Learning SDK to [deploy to Azure Kubernetes Service (AKS)](/azure/machine-learning/how-to-deploy-azure-kubernetes-service?tabs=python#deploy-to-aks) as a web service.

-   - Fine-tuned foundation models can be deployed from the model catalog to [endpoints for inferencing](/azure/machine-learning/how-to-use-foundation-models?view=azureml-api-2#deploying-foundation-models-to-endpoints-for-inferencing).
+   - Fine-tuned foundation models are deployed from the model catalog to [endpoints for inferencing](/azure/machine-learning/how-to-use-foundation-models?view=azureml-api-2#deploying-foundation-models-to-endpoints-for-inferencing).

 ### Components